Galicia, Spain

 Casa Beatnik

-Nestled in Galicia’s Rías Baixas wine region, Casa Beatnik Hotel mixes history and modernity, a home for bon vivants and seekers of uncharted experiences in one of Spain’s most unspoiled regions.
-Located 20 minutes outside of Santiago de Compostela, Casa Beatnik Hotel boasts 13 individually styled suites, 6 luxury yurts, Beatnik Cocktail Bar & Restaurant, Tribu Restaurant, a working winery and a vineyard featuring one of the world’s oldest vines.
-Other amenities include a heated saltwater pool and daybeds, saunas, and a spa and wellness team offering multiple massages and rituals.
+Nestled in Galicia’s Rías Baixas wine region, Casa Beatnik Hotel marries history and modernity, and is a home for bon vivants and seekers of off-the-beaten-track experiences in an untouched region of Spain.
+Located 20 minutes outside of Santiago de Compostela, Casa Beatnik Hotel boasts 13 individually styled suites, six luxury yurts, Beatnik Cocktail Bar & Restaurant, Tribu Restaurant, and working winery and vineyard featuring one of the world’s oldest vines.
+It is also home to a heated saltwater pool and spa with saunas, massages and rituals on offer.

-- 13 suites and six luxury yurts.
-Suite 4 is one of our favourites with a mix of antique and contemporary features.
+• 13 suites and six luxury yurts.
+We love Suite 4 for its mix of antique and contemporary features.

-- Beautiful saltwater poolside with day beds, pool house, overlooking the vineyard.
+• Beautiful saltwater poolside with day beds and a pool house overlooking the vineyard.

-“If I had to describe the style of our designs and brands, I would call us pure joie de vivre, seductive, colorful, romantic, sophisticated, and unpredictably classic,” said Daniel Alonso, founder and creative director of Bonhomme.
-“We want Casa Beatnik Hotel to be your lively sanctuary from where we can share with you our love for the history, culture, land, sea, and people of Galicia.”
+• “If I had to describe the style of our design and brand, I would call it pure joie de vivre — seductive, colourful, romantic, sophisticated, and unpredictably classic,” said Daniel Alonso, founder and creative director of Bonhomme.
+“We want Casa Beatnik Hotel to be your sanctuary, where we can share with you our love for the history, culture, land, sea, and the people of Galicia.”

-Named after the bohemian freethinkers of the 1950s and ’60s, Casa Beatnik Hotel channels the beatnik generation’s sense of style, aspiration, and rebellion to create an exotic escape with maximalist interiors, lush gardens, globally inspired cuisine, and ingredient-led cocktails.
-Before its rebirth as Casa Beatnik Hotel, the property was once home to Antonio Lopez Ferreiro, a canon of the Cathedral of Santiago de Compostela, founding member of the Royal Academy of the Galician Language, a prominent Galician writer, and the man responsible for the rediscovery in the 19th century of the reliquary containing the long-lost remains of St. James the Elder, the patron saint of Spain.
-To bring Casa Beatnik Hotel’s colorful, collaged vision to life, Maison Bonhomme collaborated closely with an incredible design team starring Luca Lanzetta Group, Popham Design, Molteni&Co, Antoniolupi, Sogni Di Cristallo and Viccarbe.
+• Named after the bohemian freethinkers of the Fifties and Sixties, Casa Beatnik channels the beatnik generation’s sense of style, aspiration, and rebellion to create an exotic escape with maximalist interiors, lush gardens, globally inspired cuisine, and ingredient-led cocktails.
+Before its rebirth as Casa Beatnik Hotel, the property was once home to Antonio Lopez Ferreiro, a canon of the Cathedral of Santiago de Compostela, founding member of the Royal Academy of the Galician Language and a prominent Galician writer.
+He was also the man responsible for the rediscovery of the reliquary containing the long-lost remains of St. James the Elder, the patron saint of Spain, in the 19th century.
+To bring Casa Beatnik Hotel’s colourful, collective vision to life, Maison Bonhomme collaborated closely with a design team starring Luca Lanzetta Group, Popham Design, Molteni&Co, Antoniolupi, Sogni Di Cristallo and Viccarbe.
 A devoted team of stonemasons, ironworkers, carpenters, winemakers, farmers, and master artisans were also instrumental in the meticulous two-year transformation of the 18th-century estate.

 Wellness & Spa

-- Casa Beatnik Hotel’s wellness and spa team specializes in yoga and multiple massages and rituals.
+• Casa Beatnik Hotel’s wellness and spa team specialises in yoga, alongside various massage treatments and rituals.

 Gardens

-- The hotel's gardens were planted with over 4,000 indigenous and tropical plants.
-Some of the more remarkable species were imported from Andalusia and Tuscany, with olive trees ranging in age from 60 years to 600 years and a dramatic entrance driveway flanked by over 20 cypress trees.
+• The hotel's gardens were planted with more than 4,000 indigenous and tropical plants.
+Some of the more remarkable species were imported from Andalusia and Tuscany, with olive trees ranging in age from 60 years to 600 years and a dramatic driveway flanked by cypress trees.

 Wine & Dine

-- Beatnik takes guests on a journey without borders, playing with flavors and ingredients from the eastern Mediterranean to North Africa and across the Atlantic to Mexico and South America.
+• Beatnik takes guests on a journey without borders, playing with flavours and ingredients from the eastern Mediterranean to North Africa and across the Atlantic to Mexico and South America.

-- Tribu, opening this April is a six-table restaurant offering guests the perfect setting to experience the best the region has to offer, from Rubia Gallega beef and spectacular seafood to rare vegetables, wild game, and wine.
+• Tribu is an intimate six-table restaurant offering guests the perfect setting to experience the best of the region’s natural larder, from Rubia Gallega beef and spectacular seafood to rare vegetables, wild game and wine.

 Dresscode